The translation of this document is outdated.

 2) approve the local government budget, budget amendments and

-reports of implementation of the budget, as well as economic and
+reports of implementation of the budget, and also economic and

 annual public reports;